 Believe it or not any given day of the week there are markets held in towns across the Algarve.

-Having said that, if you really want to experience the most colorful, energetic, interesting market, then you are in the right place!
+Having said that, if you want to experience the most colorful and energetic market, you are in the right place!

 BARÃO DE SÃO JOÃO: THE BEST FLEA MARKET IN ALGARVE

-The best flea market in Algarve takes place at the sports area on the town of Barão de São João, about a twenty-minute drive from Lagos, every last Sunday of the month.
+The best flea market in Algarve takes place in the sports area in the town of Barão de São João.
+The place is located bout a twenty-minute drive from Lagos, every last Sunday of the month.

 Here you can find amazing handcrafted jewelers, beautiful second-hand clothes, paintings, records, old books, and random treats.
-Most of the things you’ll find there are truly hand made by the sellers.
+Sellers make by hand almost all the things they sell at the market.

 While walking around, delicious smells and music pervade the area.
-Here you can find amazing vegetarian/vegan dishes served directly from flashy caravans, or people playing instruments right in the front of their wheeled homes.
+Here you can find amazing vegetarian/vegan dishes served directly from flashy caravans.
+Not hard to find people playing instruments right in front of their wheeled homes.

 But…we didn’t want just to visit the market, we really desired to be part of it.

 Together with our friend Mandy we baked vegan cookies (chocolate + coconut and lots of nuts), crunchy focaccia bread, banana bread and we also made beautiful neckless and bracelets with nice polished stones.
-We packed everything in Mandy’s van and we drove towards Barão de São João to sell everything out the day after.
+We packed everything in Mandy’s van and we drove towards Barão de São João.
 If we didn’t succeed at least we would have a great huge lunch.

 This little adventure allowed us to understand better the spirit of the market and meet beautiful people with amazing stories.

 The market starts on Sunday morning around 8:30, but if you want a great spot you should go there in advance.
 One night before (as we did) is not enough.

 “For a spot in the center of the market, well… you should have come on Wednesday.”

 Told us the Germans who were selling old books in front of us.

 During the week people just enjoy their time dancing next to the fire or starting a random jam session while drinking chai tea.